What are the Best Electric Bikes For Me To Buy & How Do They Work?

 What is an electric bicycle?

 Throw away all images of a scooter or electric motorcycle.
 An electric bicycle actually looks almost exactly like a regular bicycle, but with a few extra parts integrated pretty seamlessly.
-Picture a mountain bike with a small motor, a battery, and a controller, and you’ve got yourself an electric bike.
+Picture a mountain bike such as the Bakcou Mule or the Eunorau Fat HS with a small motor, a battery, and a controller, and you’ve got yourself an electric bike.

 How does an electric bike work?